LoRA on the Go: Instance-level Dynamic LoRA Selection and Merging: Introduction

 These challenges motivate our central research question: \textbf{\textit{How can we dynamically select suitable LoRAs for each input, given an evolving LoRA pool and heterogeneous tasks, without labeled data or retraining?}}

-In this work, we introduce \textbf{Lo}RA on the \textbf{Go} (\textbf{\model{}}), a framework that operates without any pre-defined data or retraining assumptions, enabling seamless integration with a dynamic LoRA pool. \model{} adopts an \textbf{instance-specific} perspective—selecting and merging LoRAs on the fly for each input.
+In this work, we introduce \textbf{Lo}RA on the \textbf{Go} (\textbf{\model{}}), a framework that operates without any pre-defined data or retraining assumptions, enabling seamless integration with a dynamic LoRA pool.
+Fig.~\ref{fig:framework} illustrates the workflow of \model{}. \model{} adopts an \textbf{instance-specific} perspective-selecting and merging LoRAs on the fly for each input.
 Since selection and merging must occur over many candidates in real time, our method is entirely training-free.
 The core intuition is that \textit{LoRA activations already encode signals of relevance}: when a LoRA is well-suited to an input, its updates exert stronger influence on model outputs (e.g., inference for WNLI~\citep{levesque2012wnli} benefits from LoRAs trained on SNLI~\citep{bowman2015snli} and MNLI~\citep{williams2018mnli}).

 Building on this, \model{} extracts simple yet informative signals—such as the norm or entropy of LoRA activations—from a single forward pass with all LoRAs attached.
-These signals are used to identify relevant adapters, which are then merged via a weighted sum of activations, where weights are determined by the extracted signals (see Fig.~\ref{fig:framework}).
+These signals are used to identify relevant adapters, which are then merged via a weighted sum of activations, where weights are determined by the extracted signals.